vinceumo/webflowToInteractiveParser/README.md

 Interactive settings can be change in `./config.toml`.

 Fill up information before building the interactive.
-Should only need to change `awsUrl` to the aws ad-assets bucket path.
+Should only need to change `assestsUrl` to the aws ad-assets bucket path.

 ## Create interactive